 Kalispell is home to many great organizations, activities, and landmarks, but Conrad Mansion is by far the most impressive.
 The grand property represents the beginning of our town’s legacy, and it represents the thousands of residents who’ve looked upon it all these years.
 Why not schedule an outing and pay it a visit?

-Living Your Retirement to the Fullest at Immanuel Lutheran Communities
+Living Your Retirement to the Fullest at Immanuel Living

 How’s your clean slate going?
 The New Year has only just begun, which means you have plenty of time to incorporate good habits into your lifestyle.
 Staying active is one routine you should definitely consider.